Services and Programs

 New Horizons provides services to the deaf and hard of hearing.
 Through funding by the Louisiana Commission for the Deaf, New Horizons provides assistive technology services and devices for consumers who can provide documentation of hearing loss, combined hearing and visual loss, or a speech impairment.
 These services may assist an individual in selecting, acquiring, and using assistive devices and aids for daily living.
 Interpreters are available by appointment for services funded through the Louisiana Commission for the Deaf and New Horizons.
 The Video Phone number is 318-459-9233.

-New Horizons is an approved Employment Network through the Ticket to Work Program of Social Security.
-It is our belief that assisting people with disabilities to find and maintain employment strongly supports our mission of "enabling people with disabilities to live independently."
-Interested applicants should contact an Independent Living Specialist in the Shreveport office at 318-671-8131 or toll-free 1-877-219-7327.
+New Horizons is an approved National Employment Network through the Ticket to Work Program of Social Security.
+It is our belief that assisting people with disabilities to find and maintain employment strongly supports our mission of “enabling people with disabilities to live independently.”

 The New Horizons Loan Closet has been renamed the GREEN program.
 GREEN is an acronym for “Giving Recycled/Reusable Equipment for Everyday Needs.”
 GREEN is for consumers who are in need of equipment such as manual wheelchairs, power wheelchairs, and durable medical equipment such as bedside toilets, shower benches, canes, crutches, and other aids for daily living.
 New Horizons accepts donations of equipment from community donors, and through these donations, others are helped.
 If you are in need of these services or wish to make a donation, please contact the office in the area closest to where you live.

 We don’t accept donations of catheters, oxygen, nebulizers, nutritional supplements, or broken equipment.